VCD Theory Design elements and principles

 The adjustments that have been made to the arranging of type - known as typesetting.
 (Case, alignment, colour, size, leading, tracking, kerning, etc).

-The functional and aesthetic qualities of type forms using the language shown at left.
+The functional and aesthetic qualities of type forms.

 A knowledge of all of the aspects of type shown here is essential for a detailed analysis of type.